BROWSE ALL ARTICLES BY TOPIC

 Under FSMA, enacted in January 2011, the FDA is responsible for mitigating food safety problems by using science- and risk-based approaches to oversee about 80% of the nation’s domestic and imported food supplies.
 The plan includes establishing minimum produce safety standards, exercising the authority to order mandatory recalls of suspected food products, conducting a broad range of food facility inspections, establishing a comprehensive product tracing system, holding imported food products to the...

 Features: USDA Bans Six More Strains of E. Coli

 Ground beef tainted with any of six additional strains of E. coli. besides the already-banned 0157:H7 will be banned from sale in the U.S., according to a new rule issued by the U.S. Department of Agriculture (USDA) on September 13.

-Online Exclusive: India Moves to Tighten Food Labeling Laws
+Online Exclusives: India Moves to Tighten Food Labeling Laws

 The growing market for packaged food provides both opportunities and challenges to food processors, importers, food packagers, and labelers to respond to consumers’ requirements.
 Innovations in food product development, packaging, and labeling are becoming key factors for survival across the world.
 Therefore, product packaging and labeling have numerous important roles to play in the emerging market environment.